stolostron/multicluster-observability-addon/internal/metrics/README.md

 The OCM `WorkAgent` does not guarantee the order in which resources within a `ManifestWork` are deployed.
 This creates a potential race condition where the Prometheus Operator pod may start before its dependent CRDs (such as `PrometheusAgent` or `ScrapeConfig`) are fully established on the managed cluster.

 To prevent locked states or synchronization issues:
-- **Establishment Detection**: MCOA uses `feedbackRules` to monitor the `Established` condition and transition timestamps of the deployed CRDs.
+- **Establishment Detection**: MCOA uses `feedbackRules` on the `ReadOnly` CRD stubs to monitor the `Established` condition and transition timestamps of the deployed CRDs.
+Because the stubs are `ReadOnly`, the Work Agent reports feedback from whichever entity created the real CRD (endpoint operator, COO, or MCO).
 - **Forced Restart**: Once the CRDs are established, MCOA injects a special annotation containing these timestamps into the Prometheus Operator's Deployment template.
 - **Triggered Rollout**: This change triggers a standard Kubernetes rolling update, ensuring the operator restarts and correctly discovers the now-available CRDs.